 PriceWatch - Mostly electronic stuff around the net, sorted by price.

 You have a right to privacy in the United States.
 Know your Privacy Rights.
 They also have great information if you identity has been borrowed or stolen.

 The Space Telescope Science Institute (STScI) is the astronomical research center responsible for operating the Hubble Space Telescope as an international observatory.

 St. Joseph's Covenant Keepers - an informal international network of Christian men, under the patronage of St. Joseph, dedicated to strengthening the family.
 Our local group uses Yahoo!
 Groups to keep in touch.

 Focus On the Family - a ministry that is dedicated to the preservation of the home and family.

 The Family Research Council - reaffirms and promotes nationally, and particularly in Washington, DC, the traditional family unit and the Judeo-Christian value system upon which it is built.
-Our local organization is the Georgia Family Council.

 National Right to Life - a pro-life reference.